Jean-Baptiste Perrée: Battle of the Malta Convoy

 Perrée's division departed on 26 January 1800, but soon after, Généreux broke her mizzen tops and her main topgallant off Hyères, and had to double back for repairs.
 The division set sail again on 10 February 1800 and arrived off La Valette only a week later, due to adverse weather.
 On 18, off Lampedusa, Généreux investigated a strange sail which turned out to be a British ship rejoining two sails on the horizon.
 Perrée ordered his squadron to flee, but Ville de Marseille was overhauled by the 74-gun HMS Alexander in the next morning, and struck her colours at 8:30.

 The rest of the British squadron, comprising the 74-gun HMS Alexander, Northumberland and Foudroyant, and the 32-gun frigate HMS Success, part of Keith's fleet blockading the Malta, continued the chase.

 In the afternoon, Perrée spotted two further ships, HMS Audacious and Lion, in the North-North-West; he ordered his corvettes to adjust course, Sans-Pareille sustaining a broadsite from Alexander in the process, and gave liberty of maneuver to his captains.
 Généreux headed East, but found herself surrounded from all directions.
 Perrée had anchors, boats and forage supplies throwned overboard, but at 3:15, the frigate HMS Success audaciously intercepted and engaged the much more powerful Généreux, hoping to delay her enough for the British ships of the line to catch up.
 By 4:30, the British 74-guns had overhauled Généreux and were raking her.

 A shot from the first broadside threw splinters into Perrée's left eye, temporarily blinding him.
 Remaining on deck, he called to his crew "Ce n'est rien, mes amis, continuons notre besogne" ("It is nothing, my friends, continue with your work") and gave orders for the ship to be turned, when a cannonball from the second broadside from Success tore his right leg off at the thigh.
 Perrée collapsed unconscious on the deck.
 Généreux continued to resist until 5:30, when, overpowered, she struck her colours.

 Perrée died of his wounds in the evening.
-On Nelson's orders, he was inhumed in Saint Lucy church in the Dominican convent of Syracuse.
+On Horatio Nelson's orders, he was interred in Saint Lucy church in the Dominican convent of Syracuse.